gabrielmcg/Docker-docs/ops/README.md

 <p class="p">
-The playbooks can also be used for larger container environments, with a 3 frame, 6 node HPE Synergy system, with 2 nodes in each frame  as shown in <a class="xref" href="#solution-config__architecture-6node">Figure 3</a>.
+The playbooks can also be used for larger container environments, for example, with a 3 frame, 6 node HPE Synergy system, as shown in <a class="xref" href="#solution-config__architecture-6node">Figure 3</a> with 2 nodes in each frame.
 </p>